Here comes the Philly Fed ...

-The latest Philly Fed Business Outlook is set for release at 8:30 a.m.
-ET.
+The latest reading on manufacturing activity from the Philadelphia Federal Reserve is set for release at the bottom of the hour.

-Economists forecast that the index of general activity rose to 3 in May after dipping to 1.6 last month, according to Bloomberg.
+Expectations are for the report to come in at -5.9, indicating contraction in the region’s manufacturing sector.

-They are looking into this report for clues about whether the manufacturing recovery is taking longer than expected.
-The Empire State Manufacturing index out Monday unexpectedly fell to -9.02 after rising to a 15-month high of 9.56 in April.
+In a note to clients on Wednesday, Joe LaVorgna at Deutsche Bank said the Philly Fed’s report is highly correlated with the more popular ISM survey, which covers the whole country.

 Business Insider Emails & Alerts